PORT OF KOBE JAPAN INVITATION

 1983

-Commenced construction of Meriken Park (completed 1987).
+Construction of Meriken Park started (completed 1987).

 1987

-Meriken Park opens.
+Meriken Park opened.

 1993

-Harbor Highway fully opened to traffic.
+Harbor Highway fully opened.

 1995

-Great Hanshin-Awaji Earthquake occurs.
+Great Hanshin-Awaji Earthquake occured.

 1996